jilwang/FullStackNanoDegree/Project 1 - Movie Trailers/README.md

 ## Usage
 1. Clone this repo to your local machine
-2. Run 'python entertainment_center.py', and the navigation page will open up in a new tab in your browser
+2. Run 'python entertainment_center.py' in your terminal (or any IDE you are used to), and the navigation page will open up in a new tab in your browser
 3. Enjoy!